Timme, Juzang, Cockburn headline AP preseason All-Americans

 “I’m just trying to get better across the board,” he said.
 “Keep growing as a leader and really all aspects of the game.”

-Gillispie was honored on senior night at Villanova and seemed to be on his way to a professional career before suffering a season-ending knee injury in the Big East Tournament.
+Gillispie was honored on senior night at Villanova and seemed to be on his way to a professional career before suffering a season-ending knee injury late in the season.
 He was cleared for workouts in August and is raring to go after missing out on the NCAA Tournament.

 “He’s almost like a freshman, itching to come back,” Villanova coach Jay Wright said.